 If you’re living with a urostomy, you have the option to use the Convatec Night Drainage System.
 This system features a urinal jug with a tube that connects to your ostomy pouch.

 This should help eliminate concerns about the amount of water or other liquids you may intake before bed.
 Also, you won’t have to worry about getting up to change or empty your urostomy pouch in the middle of the night.

 Ileostomy or Colostomy Surgery

-You may also want to avoid eating after a certain time to avoid having a large amount of output while you’re asleep.
+You may also want to avoid eating after a certain time to avoid having a large amount of output while asleep.
 Your prescribing healthcare professional can also offer additional tips to improve your sleep, as well as any diet and liquid intake recommendations based on your individual needs.